imranhasan22/handbook_imran/android.md

 # Java Handling
 ### Eventlistener
 - `Button myButton = findViewById(R.id.myButton)` - finds a button with the id `myButton` defined in the layout XML file and assigns it to a variable named myButton.
+It should be declare outside of `onCreate` and initialize inside it.
 - `myButton.setOnClickListener(new View.OnClickListener() { ... })` - sets an OnClickListener on the button myButton.

 ### Handling Multiple Eventlistner